Do Trees Have Egos?

 by Elinor Dickson

 To further examine my assumptions, I went back to Carl Jung’s definition of ego as a complex that represents the conscious mind.
 It comprises the thoughts, memories, and emotions that we are aware of.
-Or as his colleague Edward Edinger would say, the ego is not the source of our thoughts, etc., it only notices that they have arrived.
-Tor Norretranders, in his book The User Illusion, points to the fact that the ego has a very narrow bandwidth in which it operates.
-Each second we only process sixteen of the eleven million bits of information our senses pass on to the brain.
+Tor Norretranders, in his book; The User Illusion, points to the fact that the ego has a very narrow bandwidth in which it operates.
+Each second, we only process sixteen of the eleven million bits of information our senses pass on to the brain.
 (The rest goes into the body, the carrier of the unconscious).
 Norretranders takes the word “ego” back to its original meaning from the Greeks, namely the “I”.
-There is some merit in this, as the “ego – I” is, perhaps, more easily understood as the self-referent point.
+There is merit in this, as the “ego – I” is, perhaps more easily understood as the self-referent point.
 I am here.
 I did such and such.
-It remains, however, that the “ego – I” is not the source of its thoughts or images.
-It needs to take its place in relationship to the Self, a term used by the Upanishads 3000 years ago and developed by Jung to designate the totality of both conscious and unconscious reality.
-We have always had a relationship with the Self—the spirit-filled world of our ancient ancestors, the gods and goddesses, carved, painted, and worshipped across millennia.
-These images became a way of understanding the power invested in Nature and how we could relate to such energy.
-However, in separating out from Nature to develop a sense of “I”, or ego, as the organ of perception, we became enamored with our own ability.
-The development of our ego was meant to be a phase, not a destiny.
-The question becomes, how do we approach the relationship between our ego and our Self today?
+This sense of identity is essential.
+It remains, however, that the “I” -- ego, is not the source of its thoughts or images, it needs to take its place in relationship to the Self – a term used by the Upanishads 3000 years ago, pointing to the larger circumference of the reality in which we live.

-Lastly, let’s consider play.
+Lastly, let’s consider playing.
 Humor that flows into genuine laughter, even at oneself, is the sign of a healthy human.
 When the source of “laughter” is the ridicule of another, human connection is lost.
 Animals not only survive, but they also play.
 One needs only to think of dolphins, or horses, or dogs.
-Play is often a substitute for aggression or the preparation for survival.
+Play is often a substitute for aggression or preparation for survival.
 Like all tensions, it is, perhaps, the intent within the action that leaves room for survival and “creative” options.

-Since our ego was meant to be the witness to the evolutionary process, the chaos and anxiety many people are feeling today can be seen in two ways—both of which are true.
+Since our ego was meant to be the witness to the evolutionary process, the chaos and anxiety many people are feeling today can be seen in two ways – both of which are true.
 First, we are living through the collapse of the patriarchal paradigm with its largely monotheistic, hierarchal structures based on power as strength.
 Even as we double down on old “strongman” structures, the current chaos leaves our ego, individually and collectively, feeling numb and out of control.
-Depression, drugs, conspiracy theories, authoritarianism, and violence begin to take over.
+Depression, drugs, conspiracy theories, authoritarianism and violence begin to take over.

 Inversely, amid the chaos, many people see the immense collective field within us trying to break through to an expanded consciousness.
-We continue to need our ego, but one that has the humility to open to a greater reality—a healthy ego that is the servant and not the Master.
-The ego that presents to the brain the images and thoughts that fill our daily lives must risk opening itself to the creative processes of Nature if we are to continue to evolve.
-That is, it must expand its understanding of “survival.”
+If we can reframe the upheavals in our lives, process replaces progress, duality becomes paradox.
+We continue to need our ego, but one that has the humility to open to a greater reality – a healthy ego that presents to the brain the images and thoughts that align us with the creative processes of Nature.
+“Survival” takes on a whole new meaning.

 (1) Perry, Glenn Aparico.
 Original Thinking, North Atlantic Books, California, 2023, P. 223